MaLoskins/Elgwardo3/frontend/output.md

   useEffect(() => {
     const checkConnectionHealth = () => {
-      // If we're connected but haven't received a pong in 90 seconds, reconnect if (wsConnected && Date.now() - lastPingTimeRef.current > 90000) {
+      // If we're connected but haven't received a pong in 90 seconds, reconnect
+      // Note: We use actual wsConnected here, not stableConnectionStatus, for internal health checks if (wsConnected && Date.now() - lastPingTimeRef.current > 90000) {
         console.log('WebSocket connection appears stale.
 Reconnecting...');
         handleReconnect();